-The fashion industry is designed for constant variety and change; both are required to drive sales.
-Always-changing trends generate sales but create wardrobes stuffed with clothing that is rarely worn – that eventually ends up at Goodwill before going to the landfill.
+The fashion industry is designed for constant variety and change, both are required to drive sales.
+Always-changing trends generate sales but create wardrobes stuffed with rarely-worn clothing – that eventually ends up at Goodwill before going to the landfill.

 To minimize wasteful, mistake-prone purchases, develop a plan for what you wear and more importantly, what you don’t wear.
 A plan less reliant on trends, will help protect you from marketing of the fashion industry.

-Most garments are never worn because of one small fit issue.
-The problem is fit options are designed for businesses, not people.
+The reason most garments are never worn is usually because of a small fit issue.
+The problem is, sizing is designed for businesses, not people.
 S, M, L, XL are easy to manage in a store, but can’t possibly fit a customer base effectively.
 Look around at how clothing fits people, it’s not good – and it could be so much better.